iamarunyadhav/iban_validator/readme/README.md

 php artisan serve

-### This will typically serve your backend on http://localhost:8000
+### This will typically serve your backend on http://127.0.0.1:8000  (run this port as default frontend .env config is not working)

 Happy start